Tomar: History

 In the 15th century and thereafter, the (ordained) Grand Master of the Order was nominated by the Pope and the (lay) Master or Governor by the King, instead of being elected by the monks.
 Henry the Navigator was made the Governor of the Order, and it is believed that he used the resources and knowledge of the Order to succeed in his enterprises in Africa and in the Atlantic.
 The Order of Christ Cross was painted in the sails of the caravels that crossed the seas, and the Catholic missions in the new lands were under the authority of the Tomar clerics until 1514.

-Henry, enriched by his overseas enterprises, was the first ruler to ameliorate the buildings of the Convento de Cristo since its construction by Gualdim Pais.
+Henry, enriched by his overseas enterprises, was the first ruler to improve the buildings of the Convento de Cristo since their construction by Gualdim Pais.
 He also ordered dams to be built to control the Nabão River and swamps to be drained.
 This allowed the burgeoning town to attract more settlers.
 Henry ordered the new streets to be designed in a rational, geometrical fashion, as they can still be seen today.

 In 1438, King Duarte, who had fled Lisbon because of the Black Death, died here.

 Just after 1492 with the expulsion of Jews from Spain, the town increased further with Jewish refugee artisans and traders.
 The very large Jewish minority dynamized the city with new trades and skills.
 Their experience was vital in the success of the new trade routes with Africa.
-The original synagogue still stands.
+The original synagogue, the Synagogue of Tomar still stands.

 In the reign of Manuel I of Portugal the convent took its final form within the Manueline renaissance style.
 With the growing importance of the town as master of Portugal's overseas empire, the leadership of the Order was granted to the King by the Pope.